Oduig/how-to-choose-a-web-framework/architecture.md

 There are other alternative languages, such as [CoffeeScript](http://coffeescript.org/) and [ScalaJS](https://www.scala-js.org/).
 These are technologically mature, but do have smaller communities.
 Now that the major players are adopting TypeScript, CoffeeScript is losing popularity.
 ScalaJS is worth a look, but only really useful if your backend is also written in Scala.

 #### Style sheets
 Frameworks tend to stay clear of the visual presentation, and leave it up to [cascading style sheets](https://en.wikipedia.org/wiki/Cascading_Style_Sheets).
 For CSS, it is advisable to use a precursor like [SASS](http://sass-lang.com/) or [LESS](http://lesscss.org/) to enhance the readability and flexibility of style rules.
 Much like TypeScript, there is no real downside to using these precursors because the generated CSS can be used directly if the need ever arises.

+You may also benefit from a theme such as [Bootstrap](https://v4-alpha.getbootstrap.com/) or [Material Design](https://material.google.com/).
+They provide a sane, consistent layout as a basis for building your app.

 The many do's and dont's of CSS are beyond the scope of this article.
-Look up some tutorials in general and take a close look at [flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/), it may save you some headaches.
+Look for some tutorials.
+Take a close look at [flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/), it may save you some headaches.

 #### A note on HTML5
 HTML5 is the latest HTML standard.
 When people use the term, they often mean *rich client* which implies you are using a client-side MVC framework.
 When you are actually using HTML5 features, make sure you check the [compatibility list](http://caniuse.com/#search=html5) and you set the right *DOCTYPE*.
 That's all there is to it.